Jauviltra/test-lpjmlkit-snapshot/README.md

     ```r
     source("lpjmlkit.R")
     ```
+    You should get an error here if you haven't set your custom path for the LPJmL model in the `lpjmlkit.R` file.
+There are ways to edit files inside the terminal, but if you like using Rstudio, it would make sense to have it here too.
 If you are on WSL and you want to use Rstudio, you can't easily use the Rstudio Desktop installed on your Windows.
 Instead, you should install another one in WSL itself:
     ```bash
+    sudo apt-get install libasound2-dev
     curl -o rstudio.deb https://download1.rstudio.org/electron/jammy/amd64/rstudio-2025.05.0-496-amd64.deb
     sudo dpkg -i rstudio.deb
     sudo apt-get -f install